December 1, 2025

 Should:

-– Confirm that the other institution does not present concerns via federal restricted party lists by checking with our Office for Export Controls Compliance
+– Confirm that the other institution does not present concerns via federal restricted party lists by checking with our the Export Controls & International Compliance team

 – Discuss any such arrangements with the dean’s office to ensure that there are no conflicts of commitment or the appearance of running parallel research programs at two institutions, a so-called “shadow lab”

-– International travelers should also consult with their IT department to ensure that any information carried abroad is properly secured and review the Export Controls Compliance FAQs, which provides guidance on traveling internationally
+– International travelers should also consult with their IT department to ensure that any information carried abroad is properly secured and review the Export Controls travel guidance

 – Ensure compliance with the University’s Anti-Bribery Policy prohibiting improper payments to government officials in order to avoid violation of the federal Foreign Corrupt Practices Act